zzh8829/yolov3-tf2/docs/training_voc.md

 python detect.py \
 	--classes ./data/voc2012.names \
 	--num_classes 20 \
-	--weights ./checkpoints/yolov3_train_3.tf
+	--weights ./checkpoints/yolov3_train_5.tf
 ```

 You should see some detect objects in the standard output and the visualization at `output.jpg`.
-this is just a proof of concept, so it won't be as good as pretrained models
+this is just a proof of concept, so it won't be as good as pretrained models.
+In my experience, you might need lower score score thershold if you didn't train it enough.